-Find the best books to learn Machine Learning!
+Find the best Machine Learning Books!

 Once you are comfortable with Python and with Data Analysis using its main libraries, it is time to enter the fantastic world of Machine Learning: Predictive models, applications, algorithms, and much more.

 There are a lot of books out there that try to teach you Machine Learning; here we have only listed some of the best ones.

 Enjoy them and welcome to the beautiful world of Artificial Intelligence, Deep Learning, Natural Language Processing and in general Machine Learning to the hand of these amazing books.

 Before getting into more extensive coding ML books, we wanted to offer a book that is more related towards giving the readers an understanding of the main topics of Machine Learning and artificial intelligence in an elegant, clear, and concise manner.

 Although there is code and maths in the book, the goal of the 100 Page Machine Learning book by Andriy Burkov is to provide a common ground for any kind of person with an STEM background to meet the wonderful world of Data Science.

 It covers an amazing variety of topics but not in the depth that might be offered by other books (take into account it is only a little more than 100 pages), but it does so in a simple and clear manner, and it is useful for Machine Learning practitioners as well as for newcomers to the field.

 In conclusion, a perfect aperitif to start learning about this wonderful topic.
 Read the full review here.

 Hands-On Machine Learning with Scikit-Learn & Tensorflow is thought for beginners in Machine Learning, that are looking for a practical approach to learning by building projects and studying the different Machine Learning algorithms within a specific context.